Read what David Groff discusses on Poets.org: “The Peril of the Poetry Reading: The Page Versus Performance”

 What is the market for poetry books?
 Is there a shortage of poets?

 The question comes up in my office, “Who reads poetry or literature.
 Who buys poetry, and how do we find them, first of all, and then, how to engage in a civil exchange or announcement that might lead to an interest?”
+The creative coaches will tell you that engaging with your audience in a meaningful way, and listen to them.

 So I did some searching about poetry reading and buyers, and found some interesting things which I shall share with you here.